taikoxyz/taiko-geth/README.md

 In addition to Görli and Rinkeby, Geth also supports the ancient Ropsten testnet.
 The Ropsten test network is based on the Ethash proof-of-work consensus algorithm.
-As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty/security.
+As such, it has a certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty/security.

 ```shell